open-contracting/standard/docs/guidance/map/beneficial_ownership.md

 *   Identify companies with debarred or sanctioned owners
 *   Assess risk

-For more information on the uses of beneficial ownership data in the context of procurement, see [Connecting the dots between beneficial ownership and procurement data](https://medium.com/opendatacoop/connecting-the-dots-between-beneficial-ownership-and-procurement-data-improving-processes-and-2fd0df9d9653).
+For more information on the uses of beneficial ownership data in the context of procurement, see [Beneficial ownership data in procurement](https://www.openownership.org/uploads/OO%20BO%20Data%20in%20Procurement.pdf).

 OCDS encourages the publication of company names, identifiers, and addresses.
 But, the OCDS schema doesn’t cover beneficial ownership data.